metalearningnet/md/README.md

 ## Overview

-Memory Disentangling (MD) is a modular framework that enhances large language models (LLMs) by decoupling skill memory from knowledge memory, enabling distinct treatment of task-specific adaptation and general reasoning.
-The MD module serves as a complementary component integrated upstream of a downstream LLM, delivering disentangled memory representations that inform context-aware generation.
-Through a meta-learning approach, the skill memory is adaptively updated, facilitating rapid acquisition and refinement of new skills while maintaining stable access to foundational knowledge.
+Memory Disentangling (MD) enhances large language models (LLMs) through a specialized architecture that separates skill memory (for task-specific capabilities) from knowledge memory (for general world knowledge).
+This modular framework operates as an upstream processor that feeds disentangled memory representations to the main LLM, enabling more focused context-aware generation.
+The system employs adaptive training techniques to continuously update skill memory while preserving stable knowledge access, allowing for efficient acquisition of new competencies without compromising foundational understanding.
+By maintaining this clear memory separation, MD provides fine-grained control over how different types of information influence model outputs.

 ## Quick Start